dyarawilliams/100-days-of-code/r1-log.md

 ### R1D49
 Still trying to figure out how to clone these websites just using floats.
 I have the layout but can't decide whether or not I should be using margin or padding..
 I'm sure its padding tho.

+### R1D50
+Worked on making my TechCrunch and other web clones better.